Buzzards Bay, Massachusetts

 Buzzards Bay is a census-designated place (CDP) in the town of Bourne in Barnstable County, Massachusetts, United States.
-The population was 3,859 at the 2010 census.
+As of the 2020 census, Buzzards Bay had a population of 4,279.
 It is the most populous of the five CDPs in Bourne.

 Geography

 Buzzards Bay is located at (41.751364, -70.613563).
 Along with Bournedale and Sagamore Beach, it is one of three communities in Barnstable County located on the mainland side of the Cape Cod Canal.
 Excessively drained sand underlies most of the community and the majority is mapped as Carver soil series.

-According to the United States Census Bureau, the CDP has a total area of 7.6 sqkm, of which 5.0 sqkm is land and 2.6 sqkm (34.75%) is water, consisting primarily of Buttermilk Bay, an arm of Buzzards Bay that forms the western edge of the CDP.
+According to the United States Census Bureau, the CDP has a total area of 7.6 sqkm, of which 5.0 sqkm is land and 2.6 sqkm (34.75%) is water, consisting primarily of Buttermilk Bay, an arm of Buzzards Bay forming the western edge of the CDP.